Regalia of the Russian Empire. Coronation regalia of Russian emperors. Royal regalia of the 18th century

 The weight of the crown is 1993.80 grams.

-The crown is crowned with a rare gemstone of bright red color - a noble spinel of 398.72 carats.
+The crown is crowned with a rare bright red gemstone - a noble spinel weighing 398.72 carats.

-The great imperial crown, made in 1762 for the coronation of Empress Catherine II the Great by the talented court jeweler Jeremiah Pozier, amazes with the perfection of execution and luxury.
-An excellent craftsman, he managed to create a "hymn to the diamond in the diamond age."
-It is no coincidence that the Russian crown occupies an exceptional position among the European regalia.
-Traditional in form, consisting of two openwork silver hemispheres, separated by a garland and fastened with a low crown, entirely adorned with diamonds and pearls, the crown creates an impression of solemn grandeur, surprising at the same time with its lightness and grace. &
+The large imperial crown, made in 1762 for the coronation of Empress Catherine II the Great by the talented court jeweler Jeremiah Pozier, is striking in its perfection of execution and luxury.
+An excellent craftsman, he managed to create “a hymn to the diamond in the diamond age.”
+It is no coincidence that the Russian crown occupies an exceptional position among European regalia.
+Traditional in shape, of two openwork silver hemispheres, separated by a garland and fastened with a low crown, entirely decorated with diamonds and pearls, the crown creates the impression of solemn grandeur, surprising at the same time with its lightness and grace.&

-Graceful and at the same time unusually calm, laurel branches are a symbol of power and glory, as if covering a diamond-shaped diamond grid of hemispheres and fastened with a diamond in the center. &
+The laurel branches are graceful and at the same time unusually calm - a symbol of power and glory, as if enveloping a diamond-shaped grid of hemispheres and fastened with a diamond in the center.&

-The master emphasized the sparkle of diamond lace with two rows of large matte perfectly clean pearls.
-In the drawing of a garland of large white and pink diamonds, oak leaves and acorns are placed between the hemispheres, which symbolizes the strength and strength of power.
+The master emphasized the sparkle of the diamond lace with two rows of large matte, perfectly clean pearls.
+In the design of a garland of large white and pink diamonds, between the hemispheres, oak leaves and acorns are placed, which symbolizes the strength and strength of power.

-The crown is crowned with a rare gemstone of dark red color - noble spinel (398.72 carats, acquired in the 17th century from oriental merchants).
-It is also one of the seven historical stones of the Diamond Fund of Russia.
+The crown is crowned with a rare dark red gemstone - noble spinel (398.72 carats, acquired in the 17th century from Eastern merchants).
+It is also one of the seven historical stones of the Russian Diamond Fund.

 Ekaterina was pleased with the work.
-She kept this almost two-kilogram crown on her head for all the necessary time of the coronation ceremony - several hours.
+She kept this almost two-kilogram crown on her head for the entire necessary time of the coronation ceremony - several hours.

 After Catherine II, all emperors in Russia were crowned with a large imperial crown.

 Catherine II with coronation regalia.
-The Empress holds a Scepter in her right hand.
+The Empress holds the Scepter in her right hand.
 Portrait of Alexei Antropov 1765

 Length 59.5 cm